syeandel/Einstein_IFE/README.md

 $$\frac{\partial H(f(\lambda))}{\partial f(\lambda)} \approx \frac{H(f(\lambda) + \delta(\lambda)) - H(f(\lambda) - \delta(\lambda))}{2 \delta(\lambda)}$$

-> **NOTE:** The total kinetic energy in our calculations is constant throughout the pathway, so we may use the potential energy, $U$ instead of $H$, reducing statistical noise.
+> **NOTE:** The total kinetic energy in our calculations is constant throughout the pathway.
+We may therefore use the potential energy, $U$, instead of $H$ to reduce statistical noise.

 We set $\delta$ to be a function of $\lambda$ to avoid numerical issues which may occur for small values of $\lambda$ when using a fixed $\delta$.
 Setting $\delta$ to be 1% the value of $f(\lambda)$ generally works well: